Summer and Fall 2019 Welcome and Orientation

 You're Hired!
 Expectations, Payroll, and Benefits for NEW GTAs, GRAs, and GAs

 Who should attend?
 New and returning graduate students who will be employed as a Graduate Teaching Assistant (GTA), Graduate Research Assistant (GRA), or Graduate Assistant (GA) for the first time in Summer or Fall 2019.
 Students who were previously on an assistantship and are starting a new type of assistantship (e.g., switching from GTA to GRA) do not need to attend this session if they previously attended this orientation.

 Welcome and Orientation for All New Graduate Students

 Who should attend?
 ALL NEW GRADUATE STUDENTS, including those who previously earned an undergraduate degree at K-State, are very strongly encouraged to attend this orientation, which will provide information unique to graduate study.

 Activities and Topics

 Who should attend?
 New AND returning graduate students are invited to attend the fair to learn about the many services and resources available to them on campus and in the surrounding community.

 Who should attend?
 New and continuing graduate students who will be employed as a Graduate Teaching Assistant (GTA) for the first time should attend this session.
-Other graduate students who anticipate becoming a GTA in the near future, have teaching responsibilities, or have an interest in teaching are welcome to attend.
+Other graduate students who anticipate becoming a GTA in the near future, are not on a GTA appointment but have teaching responsibilities, or have an interest in teaching are welcome to attend.
 Those who have attended this session in a previous semester and would like a refresher also are welcome to attend.

 Hosted by: Teaching and Learning Center (TLC)

-"Acclimating to American Graduate-Level Writing" a workshop for international graduate students
+"Acclimating to American Graduate-Level Writing", international grad student workshop